Chair of Governors

 Lesley Donoghue joined the Board in January 2015.
 Lesley is a consultant in leadership development and culture change.
 She worked in further education for thirty years and retired as Principal of Reading College in July 2014.
 Her previous colleges included; Solihull College, City of Wolverhampton College and Oxford and Cherwell Valley College, where she held a range of senior management roles including curriculum and quality, teaching and learning and technology, student services, and HR.
 In her early career she taught English and drama in schools before moving into FE and teacher education.
 When Principal she was Chair of the Employment and Skills Committee of Reading UK CIC; member of Reading UK CIC Board; member of the Reading Chamber of Commerce Council; member of the Reading Cultural Partnership Board.
 She was also a member of the AoC Learning Technology Portfolio Group.
 Her main motivation has been the development and success of students and she is a passionate believer in the power of further education.
 Lesley is (joint) Vice Chair of Governors, a member of the Remuneration Committee and a member of the Curriculum and Quality Group.

 Jane was elected as Staff Governor to serve for the period January 2016 to January 2019.
 Jane joined the College in March 2004 and is a Management Accountant and a member of the Finance Team.
-During her time with the College, Jane has been involved in process reviews, systems design & implementation and teaching.
+During her time with the College, in addition to producing monthly management accounts and annual budgets, Jane has been involved in process reviews, systems design & implementation and teaching.

 Jean Gowin joined the Board in November 2015.
 Jean is a media professional with wide-ranging business experience in both domestic and international markets.
-She has more than twenty years’ experience Public Relations and marketing, working both locally with Milton Keynes businesses and internationally within the global maritime industry.
+She has more than twenty years’ experience in public relations and marketing, working both locally with Milton Keynes businesses and internationally within the global maritime industry.

 Jean is passionate about Milton Keynes and is a Non-Exec Director of SEMLEP where she is Business Lead for Skills and a representative for the private sector.
 She is passionate about education, apprenticeships and offender learning; supporting educational meetings and committees.
 In maritime, Jean is also on the Advisory Board of international welfare charity Human Rights at Sea and works with the DfT as part of a maritime image working group.

-Louise was elected as a Staff Governor on 2016 and having worked at the College for 11 years, starting as a Lecturer in Computing and IT, she is now Head of School for Digital Technologies.
-Louise previously had management responsibility for Student Services so has gained a good understanding of the wider issues facing Students and their support needs, further reinforced by her role as Safeguarding Officer.
-Louise says she has a strong motivation to improve the experience of Students through quality Teaching, Learning, Assessment and Support and she is an advocate of eLearning and effective systems.
+Louise was elected as a Staff Governor in 2016 and having worked at the College for 11 years, starting as a Lecturer in Computing and IT, she is now Head of School for Digital Technologies.
+Louise previously had management responsibility for Student Services so has gained a good understanding of the wider issues facing students and their support needs, further reinforced by her role as Safeguarding Officer.
+Louise says she has a strong motivation to improve the experience of students through quality teaching, learning, assessment and support, and she is an advocate of eLearning and effective systems.
 Louise wants to provide an effective Staff Voice to assist the Board’s strategic decision making.

 Governor/Principal & Chief Executive

 Dr Julie Mills was appointed Principal & Chief Executive of Milton Keynes College in January 2011.
 Prior to her appointment, Julie was Deputy Principal for five years.
 Julie is an Open University graduate and was awarded a doctorate in 2005 for her academic research into the psychological contract of prison education staff.
 Julie is passionate about closing diversity gaps and challenging discrimination and is a mentor for the Black Leadership Initiative and the Women’s Leadership Network.
-Julie is a Board Member of MK Business Leaders, Vice-Chair of the Helena Kennedy Foundation and sits on the University of Bedfordshire’s University Campus Milton Keynes sub-committee.
-She represents the FE Colleges within the South East Midlands LEP region on the European Funding Committee and is a director of Border Engineering Limited, an engineering company based in Luton.
-Julie is a weekly blogger for the Huffington Post.
+Julie is a Board Member of MK Business Leaders, Vice-Chair of the Helena Kennedy Foundation and Director of MK Dons Sport and Education Trust and on the Board of CultureConnects.
+Julie also represents English Colleges on the FA’s Development Committee.
 Julie is a member of the Search & Governance Committee and Curriculum & Quality Group.